-Report time defines how frequently Daqu sends measurements to the CAN bus.
+- Report time defines how frequently Daqu sends measurements to the CAN bus.
 This is defined as a time interval between two measurements being sent.
-Small value means that measurements are send frequently.
+Small value means that measurements are send frequently. - Filter defines a low level filtering.

-Figure 61: An example of channel Z editing.
-Z is typically used for the engine RPM.

-Filter defines a low level filtering.
 This is a low pass filter time constant.
 A larger value means that more time is needed for a measurement to react on a sensor change.
-The optimal value depends on the sensor and function type.

-Pulses value is specific for digital channels (Z,Y).
+The optimal value depends on the sensor and function type. - Pulses value is specific for digital channels (Z,Y).
 It defines how many digital pulses are required for one event.
-For example, some rotor sensor may issue 12 pulses per one rotor revolution.

-Prop reduction is specific to Engine RPM function.
+For example, some rotor sensor may issue 12 pulses per one rotor revolution. - Prop reduction is specific to Engine RPM function.
 Some engines have reduction gear boxes (Rotax for example).
 If the reduction ratio is entered, then the propeller RPM will be shown instead of the engine RPM.
 This value is typically set to 1.0, which results in engine RPM.

-Figure 62 shows another example.
+Figure 64 shows another example.
 In this case an oil pressure sensor is connected to channel D1.
-As a generic family of sensors is selected in the Sensor item, an additional items appears at the bottom - $Max\ value\ (at\ 20\ mA)$.
+As a generic family of sensors is selected in the Sensor item, an additional items appears at the bottom - $Max\ value\ (at\ 20\ mA)$..
 This value is used to define the sensor range.
 In the example the value is set to 10 bar, which is typically used with Rotax engines.